dwrik/nvim/README.md

 ![Dashboard](./screenshot/dashboard.png "Neovim dashboard")

 This repository contains my configuration for neovim to make it my primary development environment.
-The goal is to switch entirely to neovim to have a faster, more productive development experience all from the terminal with minimal overhead.
+The goal is to switch entirely to neovim to have a faster, more productive development experience.

 ## Features